How to Take Interview Notes Like A Pro

 Tools That Can Simplify Taking Interview Notes

-- Automated meeting recording: Automatically recording interviews should be the default, especially since hitting the record button for every single virtual meeting or interview can quickly become unrealistic.
+- Automated meeting recording: Automatically video recording interviews should be the default, especially since hitting the record button for every single virtual meeting or interview can quickly become unrealistic.

 - Free plan: A virtual meeting assistant is not a one-size-fits-all, and this is exactly why MeetGeek offers a free plan that you can later upgrade as needed.